binarydevelop/Obsidian-study-vault/System Design/Low Level Design/SOLID Principles/SOLID_005 ISP.md

 ## Definition
 > **Clients should not be forced to depend on interfaces they do not use.**
 > They should not be forced to implement methods which they dont use.
-> Many client specific interfac
+> Many client specific interfaces are better than one single geenra
 ---
 ## Core Idea
 - Prefer **small, role-specific interfaces**